Problem Package Format

 pass-fail scoring Default.
 Submissions are judged as either accepted or rejected (though the "rejected" judgement is more fine-grained and divided into results such as "Wrong Answer", "Time Limit Exceeded", etc).

-scoring pass-fail A submission that is accepted is additionally given a score, which is a non-negative numeric value (and the goal is to maximize this value).
+scoring pass-fail An accepted submission is additionally given a score, which is a non-negative numeric value (and the goal is to maximize this value).

 multi-pass submit-answer A submission should run multiple times with inputs for the next pass generated by the output validator of the current pass.